69Kadsen/BackendProject/README.md

 # Build
 ---
-To run this project locally, create a local enviroment and execute the following commands.
+To run this project locally, create a local enviroment and use uvicorn to run the app.

 1. ## Create Local Enviroment & Install Dependencies
 ```